Skip to main content

 Not all deaths which are investigated by a coroner need to have an inquest.

-An inquest is different from other types of court hearing because there is no prosecution or defence and only the coroner can decide what evidence to hear.
+An inquest is different from other types of court hearing.
+There is no prosecution or defence and only the coroner can decide what evidence to hear.
 The purpose of the inquest is to discover the facts of the death.
 The coroner's court does not determine criminal liability by a named person or civil liability.

 Inquest dates

-Below are details of scheduled inquests.
-Occasionally an inquest can be postponed at short notice, if you want to check that the inquest is going ahead as planned, please contact the office by emailing coronersoffice@hullcc.gov.uk
+You are able to download information relating to scheduled inquests.
+Occasionally an inquest can be postponed at short notice.
+If you want to check that the inquest is going ahead as planned, contact the office by emailing coronersoffice@hullcc.gov.uk.

 Attendance at Inquest Hearings

-Family members and friends are also welcome to attend court to hear evidence and ask questions if they are unsure about anything.
+Family members and friends are welcome to attend court.
+They can hear evidence and ask questions if they are unsure about anything.

 Members of the public may attend, and the media are allowed to report on proceedings.